ReviewETF Logo

 Based on industry trends and issuer activity, areas to watch for the rest of 2026:

-• Real-asset diversifiers (gold, infrastructure, REITs) integrated into multi-asset portfolios — VanEck's Core+ launches signal a likely industry direction
+• Real-asset diversifiers integrated into multi-asset portfolios (VanEck's Core+ range signals the industry direction)

 We'll update this page as new ETFs are announced and listed throughout the year.